Wicked Good Development Episode 16: Ted Neward's Philosophy 101

 Ted Neward 45:48

 And then he paused and he said, actually, there were three categories.
 About half of the physicists thought it would work as expected.
-Another, you know, basically two thirds of the half remaining thought that it wouldn't work.
+Another basically two thirds of the half remaining thought that it wouldn't work.
 And there was a vocal contingent that thought that once the reaction started, it would never stop that.
 In fact, it would just keep creating chain reactions and turn the entire earth into a nuclear fireball.
 The earth would basically turn into another sun.
 Yeah, you could have heard a pin drop in the classroom until a young woman at the very front said, Then why did you let them set it off?
 And he'd obviously gotten that question before because he just looked at her and said, Young lady, this was a project run by the United States Army.
 We were not in control.
 It was not our choice.
 The army wanted their weapon.

 Steve Poole 46:45